Gibbs-type Indian buffet processes: Introduction

-Many computations of interest with Gibbs-type partitions, e.g., the expected number of blocks in the partition, are expressed only through the weights $\Varray$ and the parameter $\discount$.
-Likewise, the primitives $\primitive{n}{z_1}{z_2}$ in \cref{eq:primitives} only depend on these quantities, and in \cref{sec:inference} we derive a black-box posterior inference procedure that only requires these primitives as input.
+Many computations of interest with Gibbs-type partitions are expressed only through the parameters $(\discount, \Varray)$.
+Likewise, the primitives $\primitive{n}{z_1}{z_2}$ in \cref{eq:primitives} only depend on these quantities.
+Note that the description of the Gibbs-type IBP in the previous section only requires the arguments $\primitive{n}{1}{1}$ and $\primitive{n}{1}{0}$.
+These quantities have probabilistic interpretations and are related to the well-studied probabilities of sampling a new and previous \emph{color} (or \emph{species}) under the law of a Gibbs-type partition.
+(These concepts will be made clear in \cref{sec:partitions}.)
+A likelihood function for the Gibbs-type IBP will be presented in \cref{sec:gibbstypebp}, which additionally requires the arguments $\primitive{n-s}{s}{1}$ for $s\le n$.
+These terms also have probabilistic interpretations related to events in a Gibbs-type partition, which are all discussed in the supplementary material.
+In \cref{sec:inference}, we derive a black-box posterior inference procedure that only requires these $n+1$ values of the primitives as input.
 Finally, in \cref{sec:experiments} we demonstrate some of the practical differences between a few subclasses of the Gibbs-type IBP in a Bayesian nonparametric latent feature model applied to synthetic data and the classic MNIST digits dataset.